Last Updated on May 17, 2023 by Matt

 Luckily, figuring out your ideal handlebar height is very easy.
-In fact, there are 3 great methods to choose from.
-In addition, we will also provide you with a table where you can find your body height and the perfect scooters for you.
+We will provide you with a few ways to find out the ideal handlebar height for your body height and build.

 What height should my scooter handlebars be?

 The perfect scooter handlebar height is 2 in / 5 cm below your belly button when you stand on the deck.
-It is critical that your arms are not getting tired while riding, so the angle between your forearm and upper arm should be between 100° and 120°.
+The angle between your forearm and upper arm should be between 100° and 120°.
 This will make controlling the scooter effortless and provide you with the best balance and stability.

 However, as there’s no one final answer for everyone, and I know that figuring it out through experience may not be possible, we provide three different methods of figuring out your ideal handlebar height.